Cubas Lopez Wins Fourth Olympic Wrestling Gold - UrduPoint

 Cuba's Lopez Wins Fourth Olympic Wrestling Gold

-Cuban Greco-Roman wrestler Mijain Lopez became only the fourth athlete in history to win four Olympic golds in the same event as he successfully defended his heavyweight title again on Monday
+Cuban Greco-Roman wrestler Mijain Lopez won his fourth Olympic gold medal in the heavyweight category on Monday

-Tokyo, (APP - UrduPoint / Pakistan Point News - 2nd Aug, 2021 ) :Cuban Greco-Roman wrestler Mijain Lopez became only the fourth athlete in history to win four Olympic golds in the same event as he successfully defended his heavyweight title again on Monday.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 2nd Aug, 2021 ) :Cuban Greco-Roman wrestler Mijain Lopez won his fourth Olympic gold medal in the heavyweight category on Monday.

-The 38-year-old beat Georgia's Iakobi Kajaia 5-0 in the final and joins Carl Lewis (long jump), Al Oerter (discus) and swimming legend Michael Phelps (200m medley) in the record books by winning the top weight category in four straight Games.
+The 38-year-old beat Georgia's Iakobi Kajaia 5-0 in the final and joins a list of athletes including Carl Lewis (long jump), Al Oerter (discus) and swimming legend Michael Phelps (200m medley) to win golds in the same event in four straight Games.

 "I don't want to say yes or no, but to everyone, Mijain is alive," Lopez added.